Key Aspects of Website Localization

 ## Search Engine Optimization

 By following these steps and using the right tools, you can successfully expand your global reach.
-Researching the right keywords and translating them in content help to ensure that pages are indexed and improves their likelihood of appearing in search results.
+Researching keywords and translating them within content improves page indexing and their likelihood of appearing in search results.

 Analysing webpage structure with tools such as Ahrefs, SEMrush, Google Studio or Ubersuggest, helps to identify linking and content opportunities that could positively affect your website ranking in search engine results.